auxcodeood/Standard/Code/README.md

 ## Comments

+* Aha! moment by Kent Beck

 ## 1-5 rows between {}

 ## One function does one thing

 ## Refactoring is part of every DO

+* No "we need now six months to refactor"

 ## Be a DOer and a Mentor